 I’ve been writing professionally since starting my career as a public relations consultant in 2004.
 Since then, I’ve worked as news reporter, political journalist, newspaper editor, communications specialist, and managing editor for WPMU DEV, delivering daily content to 1.5 million visitors a month.
 I can write anything from blog articles and press releases to email onboarding campaigns, case studies, lead magnets, and SEO website copy.
 You can read more about my experience on the About page, or head to my LinkedIn profile for more details of my professional experience.

 Over the years, I’ve written about all kind of subjects, from technology and politics to business consulting, web development, education, justice, health, science, and more.
 But even if your industry is new to me, I’ll quickly get to grips with its unique complexities.
 That’s what separates a great copywriter from a good copywriter: asking the right questions to ensure I understand not only your industry, but also your business and your clients.

 Yes, Words By Birds is a one-person enterprise.
 I’m responsible for every piece of work I produce for my clients.
-However, I do have a network of reliable freelancers I call on if I need to create a lot of content at short notice, and I meticulously edit their work to meet my high standards.
+However, I do have a network of talented and reliable freelancers I call on when I need to create a lot of content (usually blog posts) at short notice, and I meticulously edit their work to meet my high standards.

 Yes, it’s British English.
 I'm based in Melbourne, Australia, so my own copy is Aussie, mate.
 However, I do tailor my work to suit your target audience and can easily switch between British and American English as required.